seznam/GSAST/README.md

 -  **Job Creation**: Each repository becomes a separate job in the Redis queue
 -  **Worker Processing**: Worker processes pick up jobs and perform the actual scanning:
    - Clone repository (with or without full git history based on scanner requirements)
-   - Run configured scanners (Semgrep, Trufflehog, Confusion Hunter)
+   - Run configured scanners (Semgrep, TruffleHog, Dependency Confusion)
    - Store results in Redis
 -  **Result Aggregation**: Results from all repositories are available via API server